hathora/builder/docs/builder/client.md

 - val -- this is the value you are rendering, it has the type of your filename
 - state -- this is the entire state tree, it has the type of `userState`
-- client -- this is the Hathora client instance (so you can make method calls from within your plugin), with type `HathoraClient`
+- client -- this is the Hathora Builder client instance (so you can make method calls from within your plugin), with type `HathoraClient`

 Example (from Uno, using Lit):